LeToNode/Play2.0-CN-doc/javaGuide/JavaHome.md

 # Play 2.0 for Java developers

-The Java API for the Play 2.0 application developers is available into the `play` package.
+The Java API for the Play 2.0 application developers is available in the `play` package.

-> API available into the `play.api` package like `play.api.mvc` are reserved for Scala developers.
-As a Java developer looks at `play.mvc`.
+> The API available in the `play.api` package (such as `play.api.mvc`) are reserved for Scala developers.
+As a Java developer, look at `play.mvc`.

 ## Manual (first draft)